-Everything kept drawing me to the Japanese, who are masters at gift-giving.
+The Japanese are masters at gift-giving.
 They consider the wrapping and presentation of the gift equally as important as the gift.
-Unlike my flashy Christmas paper, bows, and ornaments, their outer decoration often reflects nature and has an air of simplicity.
+Unlike flashy Christmas paper, bows, and ornaments, their outer decoration often reflects nature and has an air of simplicity.

 Tsutsumi is a very simple, yet stunning, method of creating and decorating a package.
 The papers are gorgeous and the ties are often natural fibers or thin ribbons.
 But combined, they make a delicate, sophisticated package.
 Many times the actual object becomes part of the package.
 Here are two examples, a tea whisk and chop sticks.